wp-plugins/multibanco-ifthen-software-gateway-for-woocommerce/readme.txt

 Yes you can!
 But you have to know your way around WordPress filters.
 There are two filters to do this and you can find examples of them inside `filters_examples.php`

 == Changelog ==

+= 1.6.2.1 =
+* Fixes a fatal error if WPML String Translation plugin is not active

 = 1.6.2 =
 * WPML compatibility: You can now set the english title and description at the plugin's settings page and then go to WPML > String Translation to set the same for each language